Highway Quality Test

 Initial Setting Time of Cement (IS 4031 – Part 5)

 Learn the complete step-by-step procedure to determine the initial setting time of cement as per IS 4031 (Part 5).
-This guide includes the Vicat apparatus method, NHAI quality audit practices, and corrective measures for failed results in highway and bridge construction projects.
+This guide includes the Vicat apparatus method, NHAI quality audit practices, and corrective measures for failed results in highway and bridge projects.

 Objective: